halox: Dark matter halo properties and large-scale structure calculations using JAX

 \section{Statement of need}

 In cosmology and astrophysics, modeling dark matter halos is central to understanding the large-scale structure of the Universe and its formation.
-This has motivated the development of many toolkits focused on halo modeling, such as, \emph{e.g.}, halofit (\citeproc{ref-Smith:2003}{Smith et al., 2003}), halotools (\citeproc{ref-Hearin:2017}{Hearin et al., 2017}), colossus (\citeproc{ref-Diemer:2018}{Diemer, 2018}), or pyCCL (\citeproc{ref-Chisari:2019}{Chisari et al., 2019}).
-Recently, the AI-driven advent of novel computational frameworks such as JAX (\citeproc{ref-Bradbury:2018}{Bradbury et al., 2018}), have led to the development of differentiable and hardware-accelerated software to simulate and model physical processes, with \emph{e.g.} Brax (\citeproc{ref-Brax:2021}{Freeman et al., 2021}) and JAX, MD (\citeproc{ref-Jaxmd:2020}{Schoenholz \& Cubuk, 2020}).
-The increasing complexity of cosmological data and astrophysical models has motivated the wide adoption of this framework in cosmology, where JAX-powered software has been published to address a wide variety of scientific goals, including modeling fundamental cosmological quantities, with, \emph{e.g.}, JAX-cosmo (\citeproc{ref-Campagne:2023}{Campagne et al., 2023}) and LINX (\citeproc{ref-Giovanetti:2024}{Giovanetti et al., 2024}); simulating density fields and observables, with, \emph{e.g.}, SHAMNet (\citeproc{ref-Hearin:2022}{Hearin et al., 2022}), DISCO-DJ (\citeproc{ref-Hahn:2024}{Hahn et al., 2024}), JAXpm (\citeproc{ref-Jaxpm:2025}{Differentiable Universe Initiative, 2025}), and JAX-GalSim (\citeproc{ref-JaxGalSim:2025}{JAX-GalSim developpers, 2025}; \citeproc{ref-Mendoza:2025}{Mendoza et al., 2025}); emulating likelihoods for accelerated inference, with, \emph{e.g.}, CosmoPower-JAX (\citeproc{ref-Piras:2023}{Piras \& Spurio Mancini, 2023}) and candl (\citeproc{ref-Balkenhol:2024}{Balkenhol et al., 2024}); or modeling various physical properties of dark matter halos, such as mass acretion history (Diffmah, \citeproc{ref-Hearin:2021}{Hearin et al., 2021}), galaxy star formation history (Diffstar, \citeproc{ref-Alarcon:2023}{Alarcon et al., 2023}), halo concentration (Diffprof, \citeproc{ref-Stevanovich:2023}{Stevanovich et al., 2023}), gas-halo connection (picasso, \citeproc{ref-Keruzore:2024}{Kéruzoré et al., 2024}), and halo mass function (\citeproc{ref-Buisman:2025}{Buisman et al., 2025})\footnote{Note that halox also provides an implementation of the halo mass function, but choses a lighter, halo model-based approach; see \textbf{Features}.}.
+Recently, the AI-driven advent of novel computational frameworks such as JAX (\citeproc{ref-Bradbury:2018}{Bradbury et al., 2018}) has led to the development of differentiable and hardware-accelerated software to simulate and model physical processes, with \emph{e.g.}.
+Brax (\citeproc{ref-Brax:2021}{Freeman et al., 2021}) and JAX, MD (\citeproc{ref-Jaxmd:2020}{Schoenholz \& Cubuk, 2020}).
+The increasing complexity of cosmological data and astrophysical models has motivated the wide adoption of this framework in cosmology, where JAX-powered software has been published to address a wide variety of scientific goals, including modeling fundamental cosmological quantities, with, \emph{e.g.}., JAX-cosmo (\citeproc{ref-Campagne:2023}{Campagne et al., 2023}) and LINX (\citeproc{ref-Giovanetti:2024}{Giovanetti et al., 2024}); simulating density fields and observables, with, \emph{e.g.}., SHAMNet (\citeproc{ref-Hearin:2022}{Hearin et al., 2022}), DISCO-DJ (\citeproc{ref-Hahn:2024}{Hahn et al., 2024}), JAXpm (\citeproc{ref-Jaxpm:2025}{Differentiable Universe Initiative, 2025}), and JAX-GalSim (\citeproc{ref-JaxGalSim:2025}{JAX-GalSim developpers, 2025}; \citeproc{ref-Mendoza:2025}{Mendoza et al., 2025}); emulating likelihoods for accelerated inference, with, \emph{e.g.}., CosmoPower-JAX (\citeproc{ref-Piras:2023}{Piras \& Spurio Mancini, 2023}) and candl (\citeproc{ref-Balkenhol:2024}{Balkenhol et al., 2024}); or modeling various physical properties of dark matter halos, such as mass accretion history (Diffmah, \citeproc{ref-Hearin:2021}{Hearin et al., 2021}), galaxy star formation history (Diffstar, \citeproc{ref-Alarcon:2023}{Alarcon et al., 2023}), halo concentration (Diffprof, \citeproc{ref-Stevanovich:2023}{Stevanovich et al., 2023}), gas-halo connection (picasso, \citeproc{ref-Keruzore:2024}{Kéruzoré et al., 2024}), and halo mass function (\citeproc{ref-Buisman:2025}{Buisman et al., 2025})\footnote{Note that halox also provides an implementation of the halo mass function, but chooses a lighter, halo model-based approach; see \textbf{Software design}.}.